itaywaisman/scrapery.js/README.md

-# yad2-bot
+# scrappery

-Query yad2 results and produce XML
+scrappery helps you scrape various rentals listing web-sites and export the results to many destinations configurably and easily.